Dementia classification from spontaneous speech using wrapper-based feature selection

 \section{Background}

-Acoustic features can be analyzed directly from audio files without converting speech into text, making the analysis fast, resource-efficient, and cost-effective.
-In dementia detection, acoustic methods are particularly useful because the models are independent of language, educational background, and cultural differences.
+Acoustic features can be extracted directly from audio recordings without converting speech into text, enabling fast, resource-efficient, and cost-effective analysis \cite{luz2021alzheimer}.
+In dementia detection, acoustic approaches are particularly attractive because they are largely independent of language, educational background, and cultural factors.

-Acoustic models reflect changes in speech production and voice characteristics.
-In dementia, variations in fundamental frequency (F0) may occur, which can manifest as fluctuations in voice jitter and amplitude shimmer \cite{meilan}.
-The dynamics of voice intensity can indicate changes in emotional expression and motor control \cite{scherer2003vocal}.
-In monotonic speech, the fundamental frequency remains particularly stable, changing very little over time \cite{martinez}.
-This lack of significant intonation variation makes speech sound flat and monotonous.
-A slower speech rate and irregular rhythm may suggest cognitive difficulties \cite{pistono2016pauses}.
-The number, length, and placement of pauses can reveal challenges in linguistic processing and memory \cite{pappagari2020using}.
-Additionally, the use of simpler words and the avoidance of complex structures may be indicative of cognitive impairments.
-Mel-frequency cepstral coefficients (MFCCs) \cite{meghanani2021exploration,pappagari2020using} and formant frequencies (F1 and F2) \cite{morris2023second} are commonly used in speech recognition to represent overall voice quality and clarity.
-In dementia, hoarseness, breathiness, and voice maintenance issues may be prevalent \cite{parlak2023voice}.
+Changes in cognitive function can manifest as alterations in speech production, prosody, and voice quality.
+In dementia, variations in fundamental frequency (F0) are commonly observed and may be reflected in increased voice jitter and amplitude shimmer \cite{meilan}.
+Reduced F0 variability can lead to monotonous speech with limited intonational modulation \cite{martinez}, while changes in voice intensity dynamics may indicate impairments in emotional expression and motor control \cite{scherer2003vocal}.
+Temporal aspects of speech are also affected: slower speech rates, irregular rhythm, and altered pause patterns have been associated with cognitive decline, reflecting difficulties in linguistic planning, working memory, and lexical retrieval \cite{pistono2016pauses,pappagari2020using}.
+In addition, spectral characteristics such as Mel-frequency cepstral coefficients (MFCCs) and formant frequencies (F1 and F2) capture changes in articulatory precision and voice quality, which may be degraded in dementia through increased hoarseness, breathiness, and reduced vocal stability \cite{fraser2015linguistic,meghanani2021exploration,parlak2023voice}.

-The study \cite{eyben2015geneva} introduces a standardized minimal acoustic feature set, the Extended Geneva Minimalistic Acoustic Parameter Set (eGeMAPS), which consists of 88 features.
-This feature set includes prosodic speech features (F0 and voice intensity), spectral features (MFCCs), articulatory features (formant frequencies, jitter, and shimmer), and temporal speech features (number and duration of pauses, as well as speech rate).
-Other well-known acoustic feature sets used for dementia detection include the Computational Paralinguistics Challenge (ComParE) feature set, which consists of thousands of features \cite{schuller2013interspeech}, the IS10-Paralinguistic set, which is a subset of 1582 paralinguistic features from ComParE \cite{schuller2013interspeech}, the Emotion Base (EmoBase) feature set \cite{eyben}, and the Collaborative Voice Analysis Repository for Speech Processing (COVAREP) \cite{degottex}.